-Teachers have some choice in making assignments, though we agree on the type of assignments, e.g., no plot summaries or book reports, an emphasis on collaborative work where possible, and creative as well as expository writing assignments.
-As for required assignments, the staff has agreed that ALL students must complete at least THREE reading notebook entries per text studied, and that EACH of these three must be at least THREE pages in length.
+Teachers have some choice in making assignments, so long as they are college-level activities, e.g. no plot summaries or book reports, an emphasis on collaborative work where possible, and creative as well as expository writing assignments.

 Who creates the exams?

 Teachers create their own exams with the understanding that no one will give true/false or multiple-choice questions.
 Essay exams are given in all instances where exams are given.